MICS-Lab/scyan/scripts/README.md

 # Hydra and Weight & Biases scripts

-These scripts are designed to be used together with Hydra and Weight & Biases.

-## Important notes

-- For a **normal usage** of Scyan, do not use these scripts, please refer to the documentation instead.
-- These scripts can be used to reproduce the results from the article.
+> ⚠️ **WARNING**: This folder is **not** the library itself, but contains scripts to use it with Hydra and Weight & Biases or reproduce the results from the article.

+> To see the library, go inside the `scyan` folder at the root of the project.

 ## Scripts available